-The changing role of revenue managers during and after Covid19
+The changing role of revenue management during the pandemic

-Pre Covid19, revenue management where all about maximizing bookings at the most profitable rates, even if that may have meant turning away business and picking the occasional fight with the sales team.
+Before Covid-19, revenue management was all about maximizing bookings. the goal was to create the most profitable rate.
+Though, sometimes it meant turning the business away and picking occasional fights with the sales team.

-Now that Covid19 has flipped the travel industry upside down, revenue managers need to rethink their approach and their position within the hotel.
+Because Covid-19 has flipped the travel industry upside down, revenue managers need to reconsider their approach.

-That doesn’t mean throwing all best practices out the window.
-Instead, now is the time to revise past strategies, adopt new ways to attract business and revisit the revenue manager’s role.
+That doesn’t mean throwing away robust practices out the window.
+Instead, it’s time to revise existing strategies, adopt new ways to attract business and revisit the revenue manager’s role.

 Below are three key shifts we can expect.